Fernand Braudel: Career

-In 1962, he wrote A History of Civilizations as the basis for a history course, but its rejection of the traditional event-based narrative was too radical for the French ministry of education, which in turn rejected it.
+In 1962 Braudel wrote A History of Civilizations as the basis for a history course, but its rejection of the traditional event-based narrative was too radical for the French Ministry of Education, which in turn rejected it.

-A feature of Braudel's work was his compassion for the suffering of marginal people.
-He articulated that most surviving historical sources come from the literate wealthy classes.
-He emphasized the importance of the ephemeral lives of slaves, serfs, peasants, and the urban poor, demonstrating their contributions to the wealth and power of their respective masters and societies.
-His work was often illustrated with contemporary depictions of daily life, rarely with pictures of noblemen or kings.

-In 1949, Braudel was elected to the Collège de France upon Febvre's retirement.
-He co-founded the academic journal, Revue économique, in 1950.
 He retired in 1968.
-In 1983, he was elected to the Académie française.
+In 1975, the Sixième section was transformed into School for Advanced Studies in the Social Sciences, a public institution of higher education in its own right.
+In 1984 he was elected to the Académie française and his introduction speech was given by Maurice Druon.

 La Méditerranée

-His first book, La Méditerranée et le Monde Méditerranéen à l'Epoque de Philippe II (1949) (The Mediterranean and the Mediterranean World in the Age of Philip II) was his most influential and has been described as a "watershed".
+His first book, La Méditerranée et le monde méditerranéen à l'époque de Philippe II (1949) (The Mediterranean and the Mediterranean World in the Age of Philip II) was his most influential and has been described as a "watershed".

 For Braudel there is no single Mediterranean Sea.
-There are many seas—indeed a "vast, complex expanse" within which men operate.
-Life is conducted on the Mediterranean: people travel, fish, fight wars, and drown in its various contexts.
-And the sea articulates with the plains and islands.
-Life on the plains is diverse and complex; the poorer south is affected by religious diversity (Catholicism and Islam), as well as by intrusions – both cultural and economic – from the north.
+There are many seas, indeed a "vast, complex expanse" within which men operate.
+Life is conducted on the Mediterranean: people travel, fish, fight wars, and drown in its various contexts, and the sea articulates with the plains and islands.
+Life on the plains is diverse and complex; the poorer south is affected by religious diversity (Catholicism and Islam), as well as by intrusions, both cultural and economic, from the north.
 In other words, the Mediterranean cannot be understood independently from what is exterior to it.
 Any rigid adherence to boundaries falsifies the situation.

 The first level of time, geographical time, is that of the environment, with its slow, almost imperceptible change, its repetition and cycles.
 Such change may be slow, but it is irresistible.
 The second level of time comprises long-term social, economic, and cultural history, where Braudel discusses the Mediterranean economy, social groupings, empires and civilizations.
-Change at this level is much more rapid than that of the environment; Braudel looks at two or three centuries in order to spot a particular pattern, such as the rise and fall of various aristocracies.
+Change at that level is much more rapid than that of the environment.
+Braudel looks at two or three centuries to spot a particular pattern such as the rise and fall of various aristocracies.
 The third level of time is that of events (histoire événementielle).
 This is the history of individuals with names.
-This, for Braudel, is the time of surfaces and deceptive effects.
-It is the time of the "courte durée" proper and it is the focus of Part 3 of The Mediterranean which treats of "events, politics and people."
+That, for Braudel, is the time of surfaces and deceptive effects.
+It is the time of the courte durée proper and the focus of Part 3 of The Mediterranean, which treats of "events, politics and people."